Incognito/git-exfiltrator/README.md

 - Commit messages will be duplicated into the extracted branch.
 - Operator should know how a git-tree works.

+# Installation

+You can install the script using this repo to keep things versioned correctly, or you can try and do it the hack way.

+Hacky way: Cut+paste the script to your home folder and run the bash script whenever you want to use it.

+Supported way: Clone the repo to your home folder.
+Make your `$PATH` envvar able to resolve this script.
+Once you do, git will understand `git exfiltrate` (without the `-`) anywhere you want to use it.
+Then add this repo to your watchlist/subscriptions on GitHub so you know when/if I provide any updates or useful improvements.

+(If someone would like to maintain a `.deb` or `brew` dependency I'd be happy to link to it.)

 # Example

 [![asciicast](https://asciinema.org/a/OwPrRxKT0IHauAdgXZ5p74naT.svg)](https://asciinema.org/a/OwPrRxKT0IHauAdgXZ5p74naT)